vives-projectwerk2-2019/game-server/README.md

 ### configuring the environment variables

-To configure enviroment variables, replace or edit the .env file inside the root directory of the server.
+To configure enviroment variables, place a .env file inside the root directory of the server.
 An example configuration could look like this:
 ```
 #MQTT settings
 BROKER=mqtt://labict.be